annypanny/AnnyWrong/README.md

 - When the user want to edit a claim, long click the claim name from the main page.
 Then choose "edit", the system will leads you to the Edit page, and you could edit all the information about this claim.
 When you finish, click on the "save" button to save those information.

 -Add expense:
 - If you want to add an expense about this claim, just click the name of this claim form the main page.
 Then it shows up another screen to add the new item.
-The user needs to enter the item name, and select a category of this claim from the spinner.
+The user needs to enter the item name, and select a category of this claim from the spinner(e.g., air fare, ground transport, vehicle rental, fuel, parking, registration, accommodation, meal).
 The system provides the today's date on the date field, you could edit the date by follow the format.
-Next, enter the amount, and select the unit of currency from the spinner.
+Next, enter the amount, and select the unit of currency from the spinner(e.g., CAD, USD, EUR, CNY, etc.)..
 Also, write a short description about this item.
 - After the user finish those information, click "Add This Item" button which will come to the expense list page.You could see the new item that you just added.

 -Delete expense: